Performance Tester Contracting in Canberra

 Tools and what agencies care about

 JMeter remains the most widely used open-source tool across Canberra agencies, but k6 and Gatling are gaining ground on teams that have moved toward DevOps-aligned test pipelines.
-Neoload and LoadRunner (now OpenText Performance Engineering) still appear in larger, more established programs — particularly where tooling was locked in during earlier infrastructure investments.
+Neoload and LoadRunner still appear in larger, more established programs - particularly where tooling was locked in during earlier infrastructure investments.

-That said, tool proficiency alone won't get you the better roles.
-What agencies consistently ask about is your ability to design realistic test scenarios, establish meaningful baselines, and interpret results in a delivery context — not just produce charts.
-The question they're really asking is: 'Can this person tell us something useful about our risk position?'
+Tool proficiency alone will not get you the better roles.
+What agencies consistently ask about is your ability to design realistic test scenarios, establish meaningful baselines, and interpret results in a delivery context - not just produce charts.
+The real question is whether you can tell them something useful about system risk.

 • JMeter: widely used, expected across most agency environments